nervosnetwork/ckb/rpc/README.md

 ### `sync_state`

-Returns sync state of this client
+Returns sync state of this node

 #### Returns